 £325SOLD!
 2019-06-24 MORE PHOTOS

 Hallmarked In 1894

-Hallmarked in London, 1894 by Gibson & Langland, this eye-catching, Victorian Antique, Sterling Silver Child's Set comes in a fitted red velvet and satin lined box.
-The cutlery has highly decorative handles with shell topped cherubic masks.
+Hallmarked in London in 1894 by Gibson & Langland, this eye-catching, Antique, Victorian, Sterling Silver Child's Set is presented in its original fitted box.
+The flatware has highly decorative handles with shell topped cherubic masks.
 The knife and fork have twisted shafts.
 The spoon and fork are 6"(15cm) long and the knife is 8"(20cm) long.
 The chased napkin ring has a diameter of 2"(5cm).

 £425ADD TO BASKET MORE PHOTOS

 Hallmarked In 1881

 Hallmarked in Sheffield, 1881 by Horace Woodward & Co.
 This striking, Victorian, antique silver childs set, comprises of a knife, fork, spoon and plate, all featuring engraved detailing, and bead borders.
 The childs set is presented in its original box, which measures 10 inches (25.5cm) wide, by 8.25 inches (21cm) deep, the plate measures 6.5 inches (16.5cm) in diameter, the knife measures 7.5 inches (19cm) in length, the fork measures 6.25 inches (16cm) in length, and the spoon measures 6 inches (15.5cm) in length.